ellersoft/Ellersoft.SignalR/README.md

    If you are manually configuration a JWT token, you can also use `options.ConfigureJwt(configuration, baseHubPath)` in your `Action<JwtBearerOptions>` delegate, which will also configure the proper JWT components.

+5. Note, at the end of your `ConfigureServices` method you should add SignalR like normal:

+       services.AddSignalR();

-5. Add the following to your `ConfigureServices` method, during route registration:
+6. Add the following to your `Configure` method, during route registration:

        endpoints.MapEllersoftSignalR();

-6. To begin using SignalR, create a class that implements `Ellersoft.SignalR.Core.BaseHub` and decorate it with the `Ellersoft.SignalR.Core.HubAttribute` and `[Authorize(AuthenticationSchemes = JwtBearerDefaults.AuthenticationScheme)]` attributes.
+7. To begin using SignalR, create a class that implements `Ellersoft.SignalR.Core.BaseHub` and decorate it with the `Ellersoft.SignalR.Core.HubAttribute` and `[Authorize(AuthenticationSchemes = JwtBearerDefaults.AuthenticationScheme)]` attributes.
 An example hub might look like the following:

        [Hub]
        [Authorize(AuthenticationSchemes = JwtBearerDefaults.AuthenticationScheme)]